mosfad/GifTastic/README.md

 # GifTastic

-GifTastic allows users to randomly generate gifs of their favorite video games.
+GifTastic allows users to randomly generate GIFs of their favorite video games.
 The program is a great way to relax and enjoy your break from routine.
 You can use this app to reminisce about your favorite video games from decades ago.

 ## Overview